What Analysts Suggest About Frontier Commun Cp (FTR)?

 For Frontier Commun Cp (NASDAQ:FTR) out of the analyst recommendations 0 analysts recommend stock a Buy, 1 rate the stock Outperform, 8 analysts recommend to Hold the stock, 4 rate Underperform and 2 analysts recommend the stock a Sell.

-Shares of Frontier Commun Cp (NASDAQ:FTR) has a market capitalization of $585.02 Million and its number of outstanding shares are 80.03 Million.
-During previous trade 3.14 Million shares of Frontier Commun Cp (NASDAQ:FTR) exchanged hands whereas on average almost 3.18 Million shares has been traded.
+Shares of Frontier Commun Cp (NASDAQ:FTR) has a market capitalization of $551.75 Million and its number of outstanding shares are 89.57 Million.
+During previous trade 0 shares of Frontier Commun Cp (NASDAQ:FTR) exchanged hands whereas on average almost 3.46 Million shares has been traded.